-The Internets were seriously abuzz this month with news that an undisclosed bidder paid an astounding $450 million for a heretofore unknown oil painting by Renaissance master Leonardo da Vinci.
+An undisclosed bidder paid $450 million for an unknown oil painting by Renaissance master Leonardo da Vinci.

 And what did this seriously rich bidder person get for a mere $450 million?
 An original oil painting by the 14th century Renaissance mathematician/artist Leonardo da Vinci.
 Titled ‘Salvator Mundi’ (Savior of the World), it’s been dubbed the Holy Grail of Old Master paintings.